-After you have configured cloud proxy and configured a vCenter Server Cloud account, and installed an agent, you can manage the agents on the VMs from the Manage Agents tab.
-You can view the data centers, hosts, and clusters available in the vCenter Servers you have mapped to cloud proxy.
+After you have configured vRealize Application Remote Collector and mapped it to a vCenter Server, and installed an agent, you can manage the agents on the VMs from the Manage Agents tab.
+You can view the data centers, hosts, and clusters available in the vCenter Servers you have mapped to vRealize Application Remote Collector.
 You can start, stop, and update, and uninstall the agents on the VMs.
 You can also discover and manage the services on each agent that you install.

 Where You Manage the Agents